-Items Pre-construction Construction on Training Title Orientation workshop Orientation program/workshop for contractors and supervisory staff Experience and best practice sharing Purpose To make the participants aware of the environmental safeguard requirements of ADB and Government of Bangladesh and how the project will meet these requirements To build the capacity of the staff for effective implementation of the designed EMPs aimed at meeting the environmental safeguard compliance of ADB and Government of Bangladesh To share the experiences and best practices aimed at learning lessons and improving implementation of EMP Contents Module 1: Orientation ADB Safeguards Policy Statement Government of Bangladesh Environmental Laws and Regulations Module 2: Environmental Assessment Process ADB environmental process, identification of impacts and mitigation measures, formulation of an environmental management plan (EMP), implementation, and monitoring requirements Review of environmental assessment report to comply with ADB requirements Incorporation of EMP into the project design and contracts Roles and responsibilities of officials/contractors/consultants towards protection of the environment Environmental issues during construction Implementation of EMP Monitoring of EMP implementation Reporting requirements Experiences on EMP implementation - issues and challenges Best practices followed Duration 1 Day 1 Day 1 Day on a regular period to be determined by PMU and PMSC Participants PMU, Divisional/Regional Office AND PIU staff (technical and environmental) involved in the project implementation PMU, Divisional/Regional Office, PIU, Contractor PMU, Divisional/Regional Office, PIU, Contractor
+Items Pre-construction Constructi ion Training Title Orientation workshop Orientation program/workshop for contractors and supervisory staff Experience and best practice sharing Purpose To make the participants aware of the environmental safeguard requirements of ADB and Government of Bangladesh and how the project will meet these requirements To build the capacity of the staff for effective implementation of the designed EMPs aimed at meeting the environmental safeguard compliance of ADB and Government of Bangladesh To share the experiences and best practices aimed at learning lessons and improving implementation of EMP Contents Module 1: Orientation ADB Safeguards Policy Statement Government of Bangladesh Environmental Laws and Regulations Module 2: Environmental Assessment Process ADB environmental process, identification of impacts and mitigation measures, formulation of an environmental management plan (EMP), implementation, and monitoring requirements Review of environmental assessment report to comply with ADB requirements Incorporation of EMP into the project design and contracts Roles and responsibilities of officials/contractors/consultants towards protection of the environment Environmental issues during construction Implementation of EMP Monitoring of EMP implementation Reporting requirements Experiences on EMP implementation - issues and challenges Best practices followed Duration 1 Day 1 Day 1 Day on a regular period to be determined by PMU and PMSC Participants PMU, Divisional/Regional Office and PIU staff (technical and environmental) involved in the project implementation PMU, Divisional/Regional Office, PIU, Contractor PMU, Divisional/Regional Office, PIU, Contractor incorporated in the Bill of Quantities (BOQ) of this subproject including the environmental monitoring costs.
+The environmental costs presented in table below are tentative provisions based on experience of undertaking similar works under different LGED projects.
+For the details of environmental costs under civil works contract, individual contract package bid document may be consulted.

-I. Environmental Management and Monitoring Plan Implementation Cost (Indicative)
+E. Environmental Management and Monitoring Plan Implementation Cost (Indicative)